-The Asian markets along University Avenue have anything and everything you could ever want to buy: They have the things that Minnesota’s Scandinavian, Irish, and Eastern European base will recognize, and then everything else brought from the far Eastern Asian countries along the Mekong River.
-Salted duck eggs, fresh quail eggs, pickled chicken eggs, Thai basil, live clams and frogs.
+The Asian markets along University Avenue have anything and everything you could ever want to buy: They have the things that Minnesota’s Scandinavian, Irish, and Eastern European base will recognize, and then everything else brought from the far Eastern Asian countries along the Mekong River: Salted duck eggs, fresh quail eggs, pickled chicken eggs, Thai basil, live clams and frogs.
 Noodles – a wall of noodles.
 Hot sauces made from red chili.
+Coffee with sweet milk.

 It’s a wonderful thing, especially those who enjoy expanding their knowledge of food and their palate.
 A resource for everyone.

 It was not long ago that a farmer grandfather from Monticello looked at sushi with confused and disapproving eyes.
 Fried Chinese was acceptable, but, what in the hell do we need all these other things for?

 And he wasn’t necessarily wrong – he wasn’t wrong in the sense that regional authenticities deserve as much attention as all the new things flooding our grocery markets and restaurants.
 We forgot long, long ago what the Native Americans, the First Nation, indigenous populations were eating here before Europeans arrived.
 And now we have all of those foods, plus every single other food that has been added since then.
 It’s become quite crowded, noisy even, and if you don’t know how to navigate this new and exciting and ever-changing world of food; how to keep up and how to appreciate the beauty of diversity in diet, you’re going to retreat into the things you know – the things on which you were raised.
 Familiar things.
 Things that make you happy.

 Like my grandfather did.